Skip to Content

 NY Steak and Eggs at America

-Side Betty Grill at Park MGM: Open 24 hours, Side Betty Grill offers a limited “After Hours” menu from midnight – 2 pm.
+Side Betty Grill at Park MGM: Side Betty Grill offers a limited “After Hours” menu from midnight – 2 pm.
 Items on the menu include chicken tenders, a double cheeseburger, a spicy chicken sandwich, a bacon-wrapped hot dog, and even a sloppy joe.
 Most late-night menu items land in the $15 – $20 range.

 The Henry at Cosmopolitan: Offering an extensive late-night menu, overnight guests will have the opportunity to order a number of breakfast items, sandwiches, burgers, soup, salad, desserts, and even cocktails around the clock.
 Most entrees on the menu cost $20, give or take.